cockroachdb/docs/v19.1/change-data-capture.md

 - Rows are sharded between Kafka partitions by the row’s [primary key](primary-key.html).

 - The `UPDATED` option adds an "updated" timestamp to each emitted row.
 You can also use the `RESOLVED` option to emit periodic "resolved" timestamp messages to each Kafka partition.
-A **resolved timestamp** is a guarantee that no (previously unseen) rows with a lower update timestamp will be emitted on that partition.
+A "resolved" timestamp is a guarantee that no (previously unseen) rows with a lower update timestamp will be emitted on that partition.

     For example: